elec-e8408-mini-project-2025/project-documentation/user-manual.md

 ::: {.callout-tip}
 While the LilyGO hiking application officially supports V2 of the LilyGO T-Watch smartwatch, the application MAY also work on V3 with configuration changes.
 The configuration changes are detailed in the design report.
-Note that V3 is not officially supported.
+Note that V3 is not officially supported and compability with V3 is not guaranteed.
 :::